Compactness of the space of embedded minimal surfaces with free boundary in three-manifolds with nonnegative Ricci curvature and convex boundary: Minimal hypersurfaces with free boundary

 The next lemma is an isoperimetric inequality for minimal hypersurfaces in $M$, which holds under slightly weaker curvature assumptions than those in Lemma 2.1.

-\begin{lemma} Let $M^n$ be an $n$-dimensional compact Riemannian manifold with nonempty boundary $\partial M$.
+\begin{lemma}[Isoperimetric inequality] Let $M^n$ be a compact $n$-dimensional Riemannian manifold with nonempty boundary $\partial M$.
 Suppose $M$ has nonnegative Ricci curvature and the boundary $\partial M$ is strictly mean convex with respect to the inward unit normal.

-Suppose $n \leq 8$.
 Then, $M$ contains no smooth, closed, embedded minimal hypersurface.
-Furthermore, there exists a constant $c>0$ such that
+Furthermore, if $n \leq 7$, then there exists a constant $c>0$, depending only on $M$, such that

-for any smooth minimal immersed hypersurface $\Sigma$ in $M$. \end{lemma}
+for any smooth immersed minimal hypersurface $\Sigma$ in $M$. \end{lemma}